MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/organize.md

 1. Streamlined deployments: Ensure that common policies are available within the organization to help teams scale quickly and support teams with less experience in some core designs and artifacts.

-The deployment process and data operations (DataOps) model is an essential part that supports some of these core principles.
-We recommend the following design guidelines to fulfill these concepts:
+The deployment process and data operations, DataOps, model is an essential part that supports some of these core principles.
+To align with these principles, the following design guidelines should be followed:

 1. Using infrastructure as code, IaC
 2. Deploying templates that cover core use cases within the company